Professional Standards for the MTAI

 For MTAI members who are teaching shorter mindfulness programmes, regular supervision is recommended to support the development of the teacher and the integrity of the practice for participants.

-If an MTAI member feels s/he is not competent for a certain situation, s/he will inform the participant and refer him/her to a colleague.
+If an MTAI member feels they are not competent for a certain situation, they will inform the participant and refer them to a colleague.

-When in doubt about a participant on a programme, a teacher commits to consulting with their supervisor and, if necessary, a medical or mental health professional.
+When in doubt about a participant in a programme, a teacher commits to consulting with their supervisor and, if necessary, a medical or mental health professional.

 It is imperative that when MTAI members are offering MBIs to participants in a clinical setting that they have relevant clinical training, experience and supervision.
 It is to be noted that clinical supervision is separate to mindfulness supervision.